vismantic-ohtuprojekti/qualipy/docs/accuracy.rst

 Cross processed detection
 -------------------------
-For 140 images downloaded from both google and Flickr
+For 140 images downloaded from both google and Flickr.
+In this thresholf of 0.6 was used.

 * Correct predictions for all samples:  73.60 %
 * Correct predictions for cross processed images: 60.00 %